Li-Lac Chocolates is Manhattan's oldest chocolate house - a New York tradition since 1923.

 "Edward Bond," Marguerite would often say, "is the quintessential Southern gentleman."
 On many occasions, she told him that she wouldn't sell the company to just anyone: "Whoever comes in here after me, will be seeing to it that quality, caring, and commitment still count."
 Bond was her man, a Mississippi native, who had relocated to New York City, and a regular patron who purchased dessert items from Li-Lac for his catering business.
 Whenever he visited the store, he allowed other customers to be served first so he could stay behind and visit with Marguerite.
 During the years, they became good friends and she was convinced Ed was the individual who best understood the importance of quality and respect for the Li-Lac tradition.
 Marguerite offered to sell him the business, and it wasn't too long after that Bond became the third owner of Li-Lac Chocolates.

-While upholding the company's tradition, Ed expanded the business and introduced a few items of his own.
-He also acquired a large selection of specialty molds and designed Li-Lac's signature flowered packaging.
+While upholding the company's tradition, Ed expanded the business and introduced a few items of his own, including Mr. Bond's Special Pralines.
+He also acquired a large selection of chocolate specialty molds and designed Li-Lac's first signature floral packaging.
 Loyal to both Demetrious and Marguerite, Ed kept in his employ all of the devoted staff who had been working at Li-Lac since Mr. Demetrious owned the shop.
-In 1981, Ed's sister, Martha joined him in the chocolate-making business.
+In 1981, Ed's sister, Martha, joined him in the chocolate-making business.
 For Martha, "It was love at first sight!".
 She quickly learned the old master's recipes, perfected his techniques, assisted customers, and helped Ed with the day-to-day operations.
-Together, Martha and Ed developed more recipes that are still used today - especially the eight Chocolate Cream Truffles that fill Li-Lac's Truffle Gift Boxes.
+Together, Martha and Ed developed additional recipes - most notably the Specialty Truffles that are a best-selling item still today.
 Martha's efforts were recognized in 1996, when her recipe won an award for the "Best Raspberry Truffle in the Tri-State Area."
-With their dual leadership, Li-Lac Chocolates grew rapidly but never at the expense of freshness or quality.
+With their dual leadership, Li-Lac Chocolates continued to grow but never at the expense of freshness or quality.